Welding Rod Size Chart for Automotive Applications

 Wrong rod type Weak weld Match base metal

-For thick steel, choose a stronger rod like E7018 on frames.
-Properly matching amperage to thickness is crucial for ensuring a strong and stable weld.
+For thick steel, choose a stronger rod type when the repair requires it.
+Properly matching amperage to thickness helps you create a strong and stable weld.

 Frequently Asked Questions